 BHA offers telehealth and virtual visits for some of our services to better serve our patients in the safest way possible.
 Accessing these services is simple, please click here for more information.

 BHA has screening locations at every clinic for every patient and visitor.
 Be on the lookout for signs at the clinic(s) to direct you to those screening locations.
 This effort is to mitigate the spread of COVID-19, and is for your safety and protection, as well as everyone receiving care in our clinics.
 Please see a BHA team member upon arrival and be aware that this may lead to prolonged wait times.

 BHA has a mandatory mask policy.
 Our visitor policy is in place to limit the total number of individuals in the clinics.
 Please ask a BHA team member for more information.

 WHAT YOU CAN DO

 - BHA highly encourages you to sign up for the patient portal, and download the Healow app at your favorite app store.
 BHA is committed to better serve and communicate with our patients, and the patient portal is an extremely valuable tool in doing so.
 Please ask any BHA team member for assistance upon your visit, click here or copy this link https://mycw123.ecwcloud.com/portal17082/jsp/100mp/login_otp.jsp , or call 321-241-6800 for help in signing up!

-- Watch for symptoms, noting that the following symptoms may appear 2-14 days after exposure and contact BHA.
+- Watch for symptoms, and potential exposures and contact BHA.
 Most common COVID-19 symptoms include: